hhugohm/spring-cloud-course/README.md

 STEPS

-1. Execute application neosuniversity-config-server
+1. Execute neosuniversity-config-server   application
-2. Execute neosuniversity-limit-service
+2. Execute neosuniversity-limit-service   application
 3. Execute on a browser
 * http://localhost:8888/neosuniversity-config-server/qa
 * You can see the correct information profile (qa)